google/WebFundamentals/src/content/en/updates/2018/05/first-input-delay.md

 I have a section on [setting hit-level dimensions]( https://philipwalton.com/articles/the-google-analytics-setup-i-use-on-every-site-i-build/#hit-id-time-and-type).
-When you do this you unlock the ability to filter and segment by individual event values as well as create distributions, so you can calculate the 99% percentile.
-If you're wanting to track FID with Google Analytics, I'd definitely recommend this approach.
+When you do this you unlock the ability to filter and segment by individual event values as well as create distributions, so you can calculate the 99th percentile.
+If you want to track FID with Google Analytics, I'd definitely recommend this approach.